 We focus our resources on the priorities which we believe are the most material for our business.
-As a result we have established four focus areas, namely alcohol responsibility, HIV/AIDS, enterprise development and corporate social investment (CSI).
-These are the issues which have the potential to impact on all parts of the business and which are best tackled through a consistent strategic focus.
+As a result we have established four key focus areas, namely alcohol responsibility, HIV/AIDS, enterprise development and corporate social investment (CSI).
+We feel that these are the issues which have the potential to impact on all parts of the business and which are best tackled through a consistent strategic focus.